Mt. Hamilton Road is a Californian drive with 365 curves

 Mt.
 Hamilton Road is a sinuous mountain drive located in Santa Clara County, in the US state of California.
 The road is advertised to include 365 curves, one for each day of the year.

-Built in 1875–76 in anticipation of the observatory, and the need to carry materials and equipment up the mountain in horse-drawn wagons, the grade seldom exceeds 6.5 percent.
-The road follows a gradual grade laid out over a century ago for horses and carts.
+Built in 1875–76 in anticipation of the observatory and the need to carry materials and equipment up the mountain in horse-drawn wagons, the grade seldom exceeds 6.5 percent.
+The sinuous road follows a gradual grade laid out over a century ago for horses and carts.
 It has many sharp curves and is quite narrow in places.

-The surface of the road is asphalt, and chains or snow tyres can be required throughout the year.
-At 4209 feet, weather on Mt.
-Hamilton may be cool and changable, so bring a sweater or coat and remember that it becomes cooler and often more prone to storms at higher elevations.
+Set high in California's Diablo Range, the mountain is high enough to receive snowfall in the winter.
+At this elevation, Mt.
+Hamilton may be cool and changeable, so bring a sweater or coat and remember that it becomes cooler and often more prone to storms at higher elevations.
 Occasionally, when a cold, wet storm comes in from the Gulf of Alaska or Canada, Mt.
 Hamilton and the surrounding peaks get significant snowfall.